 Decorate items with Instagram photos.

-1. Get Insight into Your Business
+1. Get insights into your business.

 If you want to know how to market your business, you need to know where you’re succeeding and where you need improvement.
 The Instagram API will allow you to pull any mention of your business across the platform — good or bad.